mattermost/docs/source/administration/ediscovery.rst

 Mattermost Enterprise E20 has compliance report export capabilities.

-Mattermost can export compliance related data, including the content of messages and who might have seen those messages in three formats: Actiance XML, Global Relay EML, and generic CSV.
+Mattermost can export compliance related data, including the content of messages and who might have seen those messages, in three formats: Actiance XML, Global Relay EML and generic CSV.
 Reports can be configured to run on a delay basis and stored in a shared location.

 For more information about the exports feature and how to set up reporting, see `our documentation <https://docs.mattermost.com/administration/compliance-export.html>`_.